Project-LilyH47/Rent-a-server/README.md

-## Rent a thing
+## Rent a Server
-# Rent a server for anything you want, From us.
+# a server for anything you want, From us.
 Starting at 15$/day

 Rentable servers we have 3 as of now